Analytics built by: Location, Inc.

 With a population of 569,931, 247,232 total housing units (homes and apartments), and a median house value of $275,439, Baltimore real estate values are some of the lowest in Maryland, although compared to real estate around the nation, Baltimore homes are still considered rather expensive.

 Row houses and other attached homes are the single most common housing type in Baltimore, accounting for 50.63% of the city's housing units.
 Other types of housing that are prevalent in Baltimore include large apartment complexes or high rise apartments ( 24.14%), single-family detached homes ( 14.65%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 10.40%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 People in Baltimore primarily live in small (one, two or no bedroom) row houses and other attached homes.
 Baltimore has a mixture of owner-occupied and renter-occupied housing.